PepSalehi/SBioA/README.md

 ## Contents

-The best way to take advante of this material is to download a copy of this repository and run it in your computer (see below for installation details)
+The best way to take advantage of this material is to download a copy of this repository and run it in your computer (see below for installation details)

 Alternative, you can see the static versions of the notebooks by following the above links